 Remember back when colorblocking sounded new and interesting?
 It’s been a little while, but the trend is still going strong through Fall 2012 and well into Resort 2013.
 When done carefully, and often with the help of a little added texture, the look can still feel fresh and modern, but it’s not the sure-win gimmick that it was a year ago.

 If you keep up with fashion industry gossip, you probably already know what this is all about.
 If not, let me give you a bit of background: Hedi Slimane’s first women’s collection as creative director at Yves Saint Laurent/Saint Laurent Paris (and his first women’s collection ever, period) was not particularly well-received.
-To the vast majority of critics who viewed it (and to me), it looked a lot like a not-particularly-inventive retread of classic YSL ideas with a dash of Rachel Zoe thrown in for good measure.

 In our little corner of the Internet, the answer to that question is, more often than not, a foregone conclusion: yes, duh.
 We’re all so desensitized to the thought of paying $1500 and up for a bag, even if you’ve never done it yourself, that sometimes I honestly forget that the vast majority of the population experiences sticker shock when confronted with how much a Celine Luggage Tote or Proenza Schouler PS1 costs.